CodeYourFuture/scot-graduation-project/CONTRIBUTING.md

 1. Start development
 1. Once your work is commit and ready for review, open a Pull Request (PR)
 1. Fix any comments raised on your PR by mentors, commit your changes, and push to your branch
-1. Once your PR is approced, merge to master
+1. Once your PR is approved, merge to master
 1. Go to #1 and repeat

 Here are more details: